 He earned his master's degree in in athletic administration from William Woods University in 2008.

 Mitchell is a member of College Sports Information Directors of America (CoSIDA) and National Association of DIII Athletic Administrators.
 He served as the local organizing chair for the 2012 CoSIDA Convention in St. Louis.

-Mitchell spent two seasons as a voting member on the D3soccer.com Top-25 Poll and All-America selection committee, and is in his second year on the USBWA Division III Player of the Week Awards Committee and first year on the D3hoops.com Women's Basketball Top-25 Poll.
+Mitchell spent two seasons as a voting member on the D3soccer.com Top-25 Poll and All-America selection committee, and is in his third year on the USBWA Division III Player of the Week Awards Committee and first year on the D3hoops.com Women's Basketball Top-25 Poll.

 He also served as chair of the Membership Services Committee from 2007-09, and was on the 2009 Bob Cousy Award Division III Sub-Committee and the 2008-09 Division I Women’s Basketball Final Four Public Relations Committee.

 He is married to Mary Ann Mitchell, Assistant Director of Athletics for Media Relations the University of Missouri-St. Louis.
 They reside in Granite City, Ill., with their dog Lucky.